Video: What is asthma?Head of Helpline, Sonia explains how asthma affects the airways with step-by-step whiteboard drawings.

 How does asthma affect the airways?

-When a person with asthma comes into contact with something that irritates their sensitive airways even more (an asthma trigger), it causes their body to react in three ways:
+When a person with asthma comes into contact with one of their asthma triggers it causes their airways to react in three ways:

-These reactions cause the airways to become narrower and irritated - making it difficult to breathe and leading to asthma symptoms, such as chest tightness, wheezing, or coughing.
+These reactions in the airways make it difficult to breathe and lead to asthma symptoms, such as chest tightness, wheezing, or coughing.

 Who gets asthma?